ground-creative/openvoice-docker/README.md

 docker logs -f -t {CONTAINER_NAME}
 ```

+** You can check api logs in logs folder

 ### Command Environment Variables

 It's possible to override environmet variable file while starting or building a container as shown below: